ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 * `.data()`
 * `.enter()`

-By the end of this tutorial, the finished chart should look like [this][example].
-This example code should also help you get over the major humps in wrapping your head around how this works.

 To make things even easier, [here][template] is a naked template file you can start out with.
 You can right-click to save it or copy it from here:

 ```html